Viriathus: Death

 Knowing that the Lusitanian resistance was largely due to Viriathus' leadership, Caepio bribed Audax, Ditalcus and Minurus, who had been sent by Viriathus as an embassy to establish peace (Appian).
 These ambassadors returned to their camp and killed Viriathus while he was sleeping.
-Eutropius claims that when Viriathus' assassins asked Quintus Servilius Caepio for their payment he answered that "it was never pleasing to the Romans, that a general should be killed by his own soldiers.", or in another version more common in modern Portugal and Spain, "Rome does not pay traitors who kill their chief".
+Eutropius claims that when Viriathus' assassins asked Quintus Servilius Caepio for their payment he answered that "it was never pleasing to the Romans, that a general should be killed by his own soldiers."
+Or, in a version more common in modern Portugal and Spain, that "Rome does not pay traitors".
 Quintus Servilius Caepio was refused his Triumph by the Senate.

 After the death of Viriathus, the Lusitanians kept fighting under the leadership of Tautalus (Greek: Τάυταλος).

 Laenas would finally give the Lusitanians the land they originally had asked for before the massacre.
 Nevertheless, total pacification of Lusitania was only achieved under Augustus.
-Under Roman rule, Lusitania and its people gradually acquired Roman culture and language.
+Under [Roman rule], Lusitania and its people gradually acquired Roman culture and language.

 Viriathus stands as the most successful leader who ever opposed the Roman conquest in Iberia.
 During the course of his campaigns he was only defeated in battle against the Romans once, and from a military standpoint can be said to have been one of the most successful generals to have ever opposed Rome's expansion.
 Ultimately, even the Romans recognized that it was more prudent to use treachery rather than open confrontation to defeat the Lusitanian uprising.
 Some fifty years later, the renegade Roman general Quintus Sertorius, at the head of another insurrection in Iberia, would meet a similar fate.

 Legacy

 Viriathus became an enduring symbol of Portuguese nationality and independence, portrayed by artists and celebrated by its people throughout the centuries.
 In his epic poem Os Lusíadas, Luís Vaz de Camões exalts Viriathus' great deeds.

-The flag of the Spanish province of Zamora, called la seña bermeja, has eight red stripes, to honour the eight victories of Viriathus over the Romans.
+The flag of the Spanish province of Zamora, called la seña bermeja, has eight red stripes, which traditionally have been associated to the eight victories of Viriathus over the Romans.
+The historical authenticity of this origin is disputed.

 There is a street in Madrid named after him, in Chamberí neighborhood (near the metro station 'Iglesia').
 The same is true of Lisbon, Zamora and many other towns in Spain and Portugal.

+The planet HD 45652 b was named Viriato in 2019 after Viriathus.